 The data were first analyzed qualitatively to investigate any unanticipated elements or patterns.
-This was followed by a statistical analysis of the findings, to establish a ranking of the topics and the major elements within each topic which were deemed critical and those seen as less important.
+This was followed by a statistical analysis of the findings, to establish a ranking of the topics and the major elements within each topic that were deemed critical and those seen as less important.
+From these data we developed a model.
 The final step was validation of the model by the Delphi method, where half of our respondents were asked to consider the model and rank it again.
-The Delphi Methods use of a panel of experts proposes that the group will converge toward the "best" response through this consensus process (Linstone and Turoff, 1975).
+Using a panel of experts, the method proposes that the group will converge toward the "best" response through this consensus process (Linstone and Turoff, 1975).
 The midpoint of responses is statistically categorized by the median score.
 Our response rate for the final stage was 40%, with a total of 16 verifying responses.

-5. Factors in high-tech start-up success
+Factors Affecting high-tech start-up success

-In practice, most new ventures are better characterised by directed chaos than orderliness.
-However, to develop a conceptual viewpoint we need to establish a theoretical framework which articulates the formative dimensions of a new high-tech venture.
-Thus, the purpose of this section is to review the literature to identify the conceptual categories considered important to new ventures.
-Interestingly, Cunningham (2000) asserts that more failures in high-tech can be attributed to business reasons rather than reasons associated with the technology.
+In practice, most new ventures are better characterized by directed chaos than orderliness.
+However, to develop a conceptual viewpoint there is a need to establish a theoretical framework that articulates the formative dimensions of a new high-tech venture.
+Thus, the purpose of this section is to review the literature and to identify the conceptual categories considered important to new ventures.
+Cunningham (2000) asserts that more failures in high-tech can be attributed to business reasons than reasons associated with the technology.
 However, studies (Cooper, Gimeno-Gascon, and Woo, 1994; Dahlquist et al., 2000) suggest that there is no single dominant factor influencing the venture's destiny and that several dimensions shape the probability of success.
-Bell and McNamara (1991) describe the Bell Mason model which identifies four major fields and includes twelve distinctive dimensions.
+Bell and McNamara (1991) describe the Bell Mason model (as shown below) that identifies four major fields and includes twelve distinctive dimensions (three in each field).

 Technology Product Marketing/Sales People Finance/Control

 Technology/Engineering Business Plan CEO Operations/Control

 (R&D)

 Product Marketing Team Finance-ability

 Manufacturing Sales Board of Cash

-Directors
+- Directors